The Lord instructed Moses to administer the death penalty to at least sixteen capital crimes or offenses:

 16- Rape of an engaged or married woman (Deuteronomy 22:25-27).

-Judgement in the OT and NT
+Judgement in the Old Testament and New Testament

 It is clear that God has instituted capital punishment in the Scriptures as seen in the Old Testament.
 But in the New Testament, God has given governments the authority to determine when capital punishment is due (Romans 13:1-7).